wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-unified-endpoint-management/includes/1-what-is-uem.md

-Digital Transformation gives end users the flexibility to work from anywhere, on any device.
-But IT is still responsible for the security of all organizational data, wherever it lives.
-The modern workplace demands a new approach to managing and securing devices, and more alignment across productivity tools.
+Today's technology is changing the way all of us work.
+Digital transformations are allowing employees the flexibility to work from anywhere, on any device.
+But IT departments are still responsible for the security of your organization's data - no matter where it lives.
+Our modern workplaces demand a new approach to managing and securing devices, alongside seamless interactions between the productivity tools you rely on.

 **Unified endpoint management** is an industry term that describes a platform that includes device and app management.
 Microsoft Intune and System Center Configuration Manager (Configuration Manager), which are part of Enterprise Mobility + Security (EMS) in your Microsoft 365 subscription, complete Microsoft’s unified endpoint management solution.